-Engine Smoke Signals: Understanding Causes and Solutions
+Engine Smoke Signals: Causes and Solutions Explained

 Smoke from the exhaust is a common sight when you start your automobile in the morning after letting it sit overnight.
 But depending on the color and smell of the smoke, engine smoke could indicate something else entirely—bad or normal.

-What causes smoke coming from engine?
+What causes smoke coming from the engine?

 Overheating is the leading cause of steam emissions from engines.
 Accidental splashing of fluids like oil, transmission fluid, or brake fluid onto the engine block is another possible cause, as is faulty wire casing.
 Sometimes there isn’t enough coolant.
 Your vehicle may be smoking for additional causes.